William Lambton: Life

 In 1796, Lambton was promoted to Lieutenant and posted with his regiment to India, under the command of Colonel Arthur Wellesley.
 He took part in the Fourth Anglo-Mysore War in 1799.
 He was a brigade major during the Siege of Seringapatam where he led the left column after the fall of his superiors.
 He was also able to demonstrate his skills in navigating by the stars during the campaign and had prevented a critical error when General Baird was headed in the wrong direction while attempting to get around Tipu's camp at night.
 After the capture of Mysore, Lambton proposed to Wellesley that the territory be surveyed, using the new techniques of geodesy employed by William Roy in Great Britain.
-Lambton's proposal to conduct the survey was nearly shot down by Major James Rennel who declared that it was not needed since Colonel Colin Mackenzie was already undertaking a similar survey.
+Lambton's proposal to conduct the survey was nearly blocked by Major James Rennel, who declared that it was not needed since Colonel Colin Mackenzie was already undertaking a similar survey.